watermann420/watermann420/README.md

-Hi, I’m Yannis — a developer and creator focused on building open, long-term creative technology.
+Hi, I’m Yannis  a developer and creator focused on building open, long term creative technology.

 I’m the main developer behind **MusicEngine**, **MusicEditor**, and a custom